jeffskinnerbox/rpi-loader/README.md

 My major source of inspiration for the steps below are from:
 "[Optimizing OpenCV on the Raspberry Pi][06]".

+>**NOTE:** Make sure you install FFmpeg prior to the OpenCV install.
+OpenCV can use the FFmpeg library as backend to record, convert and stream audio and video.
+A common symptom in OpenCV of a poorly install FFmpeg is when `cv2.VideoCapture` fails to read a file or video device.

 ### Step 1: Install OpenCV Dependencies - DONE
 The first thing we should do is update and upgrade any existing packages, followed by updating the Raspberry Pi firmware.